0x1B05/english/kaoyan/content/writing.typ

 ===== The Dilemma of Course Selection: Balancing Interest and Practicality

-The picture illustrates a student sitting in front of a laptop, engrossed in selecting courses.
-The screen displays a course selection system, while thought bubbles around the student reflect various considerations: "New knowledge," "Innovative," "Challenging," versus "High grades," "Easy to pass," and "Less homework."
+#underline[_The picture illustrates_] a student sitting in front of a laptop, engrossed in selecting courses.
+The screen displays a course selection system, while thought bubbles around the student reflect various considerations: "New knowledge," "Innovative," "Challenging," *versus* "High grades," "Easy to pass," and "Less homework."

-This illustration highlights a significant dilemma students face during course selection: the choice between pursuing intellectually stimulating and challenging courses or opting for easier courses that guarantee higher grades and less workload.
-This dichotomy reflects a broader issue in educational systems, where students must balance their academic interests with practical considerations, such as GPA and time management.
+#underline[_This illustration highlights a significant dilemma students face during_] course selection: #underline[_the choice between_] pursuing *intellectually stimulating* and challenging courses or opting for easier courses that guarantee higher grades and less workload.
+This *dichotomy* #underline[_reflects a broader issue in_] educational systems, #underline[_where_] students must balance their academic interests with practical considerations, such as GPA and time management.

-In my view, this drawing effectively captures the complexities of academic decision-making.
-It underscores the tension between the desire for personal and intellectual growth and the pragmatic need to maintain a high GPA and manage a reasonable workload.
-This dilemma is not merely a reflection of students' aversion to difficulty but also indicative of the pressures imposed by societal and educational expectations.
+#underline[_In my view, this drawing effectively captures the complexities of_] academic decision-making. #underline[_It underscores the tension between_] the desire for personal and intellectual growth and the *pragmatic* need to maintain a high GPA and manage a reasonable workload. #underline[_This dilemma is not merely a reflection of_] students' *aversion* to difficulty #underline[_but also indicative of_] the pressures *imposed* by *societal and educational expectations*.

 Students often face significant pressure to achieve high grades, which can lead them to prioritize courses that are perceived as easier and more manageable.
-This pragmatic mindset is reinforced by educational systems that place a heavy emphasis on grades as a measure of success.
-Consequently, students might shy away from courses that, while challenging and intellectually rewarding, might jeopardize their GPA.
+This *pragmatic* #underline[_mindset is reinforced by_] educational systems that *place a heavy emphasis on* grades as a measure of success. *Consequently*, students might *shy away from* courses that, while challenging and intellectually rewarding, might *jeopardize* their GPA.

-However, this issue cannot be solely attributed to students.
-Societal attitudes and school systems play a crucial role in shaping students' choices.
-The emphasis on grades and the competitiveness of academic and job markets contribute to this pragmatic approach.
-To address this issue, a collective effort is needed from educators, policymakers, and society at large to create an environment where intellectual curiosity and personal growth are valued alongside academic performance.
+#underline[_However, this issue cannot be solely attributed to_] students.
+Societal attitudes and school systems *play a crucial role in* shaping students' choices.
+The emphasis on grades and the competitiveness of academic and job markets *contribute to* this pragmatic approach. #underline[_To address this issue, a collective effort is needed from_] educators, policymakers, and society *at large* to create an environment where intellectual curiosity and personal growth are valued *alongside* academic performance.

-In conclusion, the picture highlights the ongoing struggle students face in balancing their academic interests with practical considerations.
+#underline[_In conclusion, the picture highlights the ongoing struggle_] students face in balancing their academic interests with practical considerations.
 While internal factors influence students' choices, societal and systemic pressures are equally significant.
-A holistic approach that encourages intellectual exploration and values diverse measures of success is essential to resolving this dilemma.
+A *holistic* approach that encourages intellectual exploration and values diverse measures of success is essential to *resolving this dilemma*.

 ===== 选课困境：平衡兴趣与实用性